gaehlerm/SoftwareEngineering/README.md

 ### 3rd party libraries

 The lowest, inner most level is the programming language and 3rd party libraries.
 You can’t change those unless you replace them.
-Changing code in a 3rd party library may be possible but I highly discourage you from doing that.
+Changing code in a 3rd party library may be possible in some cases, but I highly discourage you from doing that.
 Unless you take the library into your own code base and treat it the same way as all your other code.
-Generally, this is an extremely bad idea.
+Generally, this is an extremely bad idea as it involves a huge amount of work.
 The only reasonable approach is writing the authors of the library and offering help to get your suggestion implemented.

 ### Infrasturcture code